Knolo

 How you build it

-Describe what you want — the workspace configures agents, Minds, triggers, and integrations for you.
-No nodes, no code.
+Describe what you want in natural language.
+The workspace configures agents, Minds, triggers, and integrations.
+No nodes, no code, no re-briefing between sessions.

 Send a single prompt.
-Manus plans and executes the task autonomously in a cloud sandbox, returning a finished artifact.
+Manus plans and executes in a cloud sandbox and returns a finished artifact.
+Every session starts from scratch.

 Genuine no-code experience

-Fully no-code.
-Build assistants, agents, knowledge bases, and automations entirely in natural language.
+Fully no-code across the whole stack: assistants, agents, knowledge bases, scheduled automations, and integrations, all built in natural language.

-Fully no-code at the prompt level.
-You don't wire anything — but you also don't really build a reusable system, you trigger a one-off run.
+No-code at the prompt level, but you don't build a reusable system.
+You trigger a one-off run and the configuration disappears with it.

 Knowledge that persists across runs